 Enter the volunteer’s de-identified data as per hospital policy in accordance with HIPAA (United States Health Insurance Portability and Accountability Act of 1996) regulations on the scanner console.

-(In MR scanner room) Provide ear plugs to the volunteer for acoustic noise reduction.

-(In MR scanner room) Attach the head coil and small foam pads to immobilize the head.

-(In MR scanner room) Attach pillows around the volunteer’s gripping arm at the level of the arm and elbow, to minimize vibrational coupling to volunteer’s own body and to the walls of the MR scanner.

-(In MR scanner room) Attach the communication ball on the volunteer’s chest, instruct them on how to use it and confirm that the communication ball works well before starting the scans.

 (In MR scanner room) Move the table and the participant into the scanner and position at isocenter.

 Run fMRI session